You could form a formidable team with the former winners of the Fritz Walter Medal at your disposal.

 Not all winners of the Fritz Walter Medal have evolved to professional star players, but the award is arguably still a strong indicator of players with a huge future ahead of them.

-Manuel Neuer, Jerome Boateng and Mario Götze are just a few of the world class players who have claimed the award that is named in honor of Fritz Walter who was the captain of German team that won the World Cup in 1954.
+Manuel Neuer, Joshua Kimmich and Toni Kroos are just a few of the world class players who have claimed the award that is named in honor of Fritz Walter who was the captain of German team that won the World Cup in 1954.

 If you had a squad of all the players who have previously been honoured with a Fritz Walter medal, you would be able to field this impressive team in a 3-4-2-1 formation: